 Our review is designed to help you maximize your score on the Low Risk Neonatal Nurse Certification Exam.
-StatPearls questions and articles are linked directly to National Certification Corporation® content outlines.
+StatPearls questions and articles are based on our experts review of the National Certification Corporation® topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the Low Risk Neonatal Nurse Certification Exam.

 Achieve top scores

 The StatPearls low-risk neonatal nurse prep questions, low-risk neonatal nurse review questions, and low-risk neonatal nurse test questions will help you achieve a top score on the RNC LRN® Examination.
 215 authors and 6 editors have contributed to the development of the Low Risk Neonatal Nurse Certification Exam content, which is continuously refined and updated to improve your learning experience.

 How many hours is the Low Risk Neonatal Nurse Certification Exam?

 The Low Risk Neonatal Nurse Certification Exam is 3 hours.

 How many questions is the Low Risk Neonatal Nurse Certification Exam?

 The Low Risk Neonatal Nurse Certification Exam is 150 questions.